Why Creating for Fun is the love affair you want

 It's no big deal.
 It's just for fun.

 It makes us smile and laugh.
 And it makes us creative.

 I'm sure you know this from your own life.
 Having a good time is the best time of all.
-Having a laugh, being silly, cracking jokes.
+Having a laugh, being silly, telling jokes.

 Fun and play make us braver in our creative pursuits too.
 Because we don't take ourselves and our creativity so serious when we just create for fun.